ScotGovAnalysis/poverty-publications/README.md

   Most of the figures in the commentary are automatically produced; however, the text is not.

-* Run last line of R/08_create_website.R again, inspect website, make required changes to the commentary in the .Rmd files, and repeat until happy
+* Run step 8 (render website) in R/07_run_all.R again, inspect website, make required changes to the commentary in the .Rmd files, and repeat until happy.

 # List of scripts